Who named it?Search

 French anatomist, born December 24, 1881, Thaon-les-Vosges; died January 15, 1946, Paris.

 Noël Fiessinger was descended from a family of Alsatian physicians.
+His father was the physician Charles Albert Fiessinger, his mother was Marie Joséphine Jacques.
 He studied at Lyon and Paris, where he received his doctorate in 1908.
-He became Chef de clinique in Lyon and Paris in 1910, 1920 Médecin des Hôpitaux and professeur agrégé.
+He became Chef de clinique in Beaujon in 1910, 1920 Médecin des Hôpitaux and professeur agrégé.

 The highest responsibilities in the Paris hospitals were entrusted to him.
-Ha was in charge of the great laboratory of the Hôpital Beaujon, and in 1931 was appointed to the chair of experimental medicine and the renowned chair of clinical medicine at the Hôtel-Dieu, succeeding Francis Rathéry (1877-).
+He was in charge of the great laboratory of the Hôpital Beaujon, and in 1931 he was appointed to the chair of experimental pathology, succeeding Francis Rathéry (1877-1941), and in 1939 to the renowned chair of clinical medicine at the Hôtel-Dieu, succeeding Lazare Carnot (1869-1957).

 In 1908 Fiessinger elucidated the histogenesis of cirrhosis.
 This degenerative process of the liver cells is the same whatever the conditions, pathological or otherwise, which determine it.
 He demonstrated the existence of enzymes in the white cells of the blood, and showed that these cells, according to their type, contain either protease or lipase.
 The presence of protease accounts for the dissolution of internal blood clots or purulent collections, while lipase weakens the lipidic membrane of the Koch bacilli, thus permitting their attack by the protease-carrying white cells.